 Is defined by the instructor of this class as any time past the scheduled time for class to begin.
-At 12:45 pm, class has officially begun and a student is considered late if arrival is any time after that.
-Habitual tardiness indicates a lack of discipline and will be dealt with on an individual basis.
-The doors to the classroom will be locked at 12:45 pm and the student will be denied access until the first break of the class.
+The doors to the classroom will be locked at the start of class and the student will be denied access until the first break of the class.